-Impounding structures of regulated size and not exempted shall be constructed, operated and maintained such that they perform in accordance with their design and purpose throughout the life of the project.
-For new-impounding structures, the spillway(s) capacity shall perform at a minimum to safely pass the appropriate spillway design flood as determined in Table 1 unless otherwise grandfathered pursuant to 4 VAC 50-20-130.
-For the purposes of utilizing Table 1, Maximum Impounding Capacity and Height shall be determined in accordance with the definitions provided in 4 VAC 50-20-30.
+216 4. water or silt retaining dams approved pursuant to §45.1-222 or §45.1-225.1 of the 217 Code of Virginia; or 218 5. obstructions in a canal used to raise or lower water.
+219 Impounding structures of regulated size and not exempted shall be constructed, operated 220 and maintained such that they perform in accordance with their design and purpose throughout 221 the life of the project.
+For new-impounding structures, the spillway(s) capacity shall perform at a 222 minimum to safely pass the appropriate spillway design flood as determined in Table 1 unless 223 otherwise grandfathered pursuant to 4 VAC 50-20-130.
+For the purposes of utilizing Table 1, 224 Maximum Impounding Capacity and Height shall be determined in accordance with the 225 definitions provided in 4 VAC 50-20-30 and Hazard Classification shall be determined in